ghaisanghaisan/morse_rs/README.md

 ## Usage

-converts a string to morse then writes the encoded message into a wav file.
+Converts a string to morse then writes the encoded message into a wav file.

 ```rust
 use morse_rs::{to_morse, write_morse};